sitphp/commands/doc/4_tools.progress_bar_tool.md

 ### Creating a simple progress bar

-To create a progress bar, use the `progress` method with one argument to specify the number of steps of your progress bar.
-Then display it using the `display` method.
-You can then move your line forward with the `progress` method.
+To create a progress bar, use the `progress` method with an argument to specify the number of steps of your progress bar.
+Then display it with the `display` method.
+You can then move the progress line forward with the `progress` method.
-You might want to "stick" your progress bar with the `placeHere` method so that it does'nt show on a new line on each update.
+You might want to "stick" your progress bar with the `placeHere` method so that it does'nt show on a new line on each progress.

 ```php
 // In the "handle" method of your command class ...